rips/php-connector-bundle/README.md

         password: 'password'

 # Usage
-The connector bundle can be used standalone or integrated in frameworks.
-Examples for the standalone usage and the integration in Symfony are shown below.

-A basic example for a console application that gets a list of all users would look like this:
+A basic example for a console application that gets a list of all users without Symfony looks like this:

     <?php